urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-For most graphQL APIs, the auth error is communicated as an error code, however it may also be a 401 HTTP response:
+For most GraphQL APIs, the auth error is communicated as an error code, however it may also be a 401 HTTP response:

 ```js
 const didAuthError = ({ error }) => {